Bonterra Energy Corp. Announces First Quarter 2023 Results

 FINANCIAL & OPERATING HIGHLIGHTS

-- Capital expenditures totaled $32.2 million in Q1 2022, with $25.6 million directed to the drilling of 12 gross (11.8 net) operated wells and the completion, equip and tie-in of 11 gross (10.8 net) operated wells, with six of the completed and equipped wells having been drilled late in 2021.
-Five (5.0 net) of the remaining wells drilled in Q1 2022 were placed on production in Q2 2022.
-The balance of the capital was allocated to related infrastructure, recompletions and non-operated capital programs.
+- Capital expenditures totaled $60.2 million in Q1 2023, 87 percent higher than the same quarter in 2022, with $48.4 million directed to the drilling of 22 gross (20.6 net) operated wells and the completion, equip and tie-in of 15 gross (14.2 net) operated wells, $3.7 million directed to expanding a wholly-owned gas plant to alleviate processing capacity limitations, and an additional $8.1 million allocated to related infrastructure, recompletions and non-operated capital programs

 QUARTER IN REVIEW